 Plaça del Doctor Andreu

 Tibidabo amusement park

-If you buy a ticket to the Tibidabo amusement park, you will get a reduced price of around €4.10 for a funicular return trip.
-Members of the park (Tibiclub) have free access to the funicular.
+If you bought a ticket to the Tibidabo amusement park, you got a reduced price of around €4.10 for a funicular return trip.
+Members of the park (Tibiclub) had free access to the funicular.

-If, however, you do not have a ticket for the park you will pay around €8.
+If, however, you did not have a ticket for the park you payed around €8.

-The funicular runs at weekends in February and every day from March to December, except the 25th, 26th and 31st of December.
+The funicular was runing at weekends in February and every day from March to December, except the 25th, 26th and 31st of December.
 They work out the timetables based on the amusement park, starting 15 minutes before it opens and ending 15 minutes after the park closes.

 The park timetable varies depending on the season but you can check it at the following link.